-As one helpful Reddit user pointed out, you can sit all the leftover mouthpiece up in an in-floor heat register.
+As one helpful Reddit user pointed out, you can sit all the leftover mouthpieces up in an in-floor heat register.
 First, remove the battery, and the cartridge should sit nicely between the slats.
 So long as the heat is on in your house, it won’t take much for the oil to move around closer to the interior heating element.

 Option #3: Carefully Pry it Open

 This option largely depends on what kind of vape pen you use, but often you can pry them open with a little careful effort.
-Pull apart the various elements using small tools (needle-nose pliers, screwdrivers, etc.) until you gain access to the concentrate.
+Pull apart the various elements using small tools (needle-nose pliers, screwdrivers, etc.) until you access the concentrate.

-Use a toothpick to smudge the residual THC out, and dab into a pipe or on to a blunt paper.
+Use a toothpick to smudge the residual THC out and dab into a pipe or onto a blunt paper.
 It makes for a great smoke, even with a tiny dab.
 If you end up breaking the glass, toss the entire cartridge.
 It’s not worth it.

 Getting Rid of the Bubble in a Faulty Cartridge